fieldtrip/website/tutorial/mouse_eeg.md

 ### Reading and coregistring the anatomical atlas

-On <http://brainatlas.mbi.ufl.edu> there is also an anatomically labeled version of the same brain available.
+On <http://brainatlas.mbi.ufl.edu> (and our download server) there is also an anatomically labeled version of the same brain available.
 We can use this as anatomical atlas.

     atlas = ft_read_atlas('Num1_MinDef_M_Normal_age12_num10Atlas.hdr')

 Since the original anatomical and labeled MRI are expressed in the same coordinate system, we can apply the same transformation to the atlas.
 Again, we also fix the units and specify the coordinate system.

+    atlas_realigned           = atlas;
-    atlas.transform = mri_realigned.transform;
+    atlas_realigned.transform = mri_realigned.transform;
-    atlas.unit      = mri_realigned.unit;
+    atlas_realigned.unit      = mri_realigned.unit;
-    atlas.coordsys  = mri_realigned.coordsys;
+    atlas_realigned.coordsys  = mri_realigned.coordsys;

 We can visualise the atlas in the same way as the anatomical MRI.

     cfg = [];
-    cfg.anaparameter = 'brick0'; % use brick0 instead of anatomy
     ft_sourceplot(cfg, atlas);

 FIXME insert figure (17 ft_sourceplot)

 You can see (by clicking around) that it contains integer values.
 Each area with the same integer value is a single region.
-The name of the region is specified in

-    >> atlas.brick0label

-    ans =

-      Columns 1 through 14
-        'tissue 1'    'tissue 2'    'tissue 3'    'tissue 4'    'tissue 5'    'tissue 6'    'tissue 7'    'tissue 8'    'tissue 9'    'tissue 10'    'tissue 11'    'tissue 12'    'tissue 13'    'tissue 14'

-      Columns 15 through 20
-        'tissue 15'    'tissue 16'    'tissue 17'    'tissue 18'    'tissue 19'    'tissue 20'

-You see that the anatomical labels are not what you would expect.
-This is due to the anatomically labeled MRI file not specifying the correct labels.
+The MRI file does not include the labels of the different tissue types.
 We can fix this and manually assign the labels from this [paper](http://www.sciencedirect.com/science/article/pii/S0306452205007633#).

+      % rename "anatomy" into "tissue"
+      atlas_realigned.tissue = atlas_realigned.anatomy;
+      atlas_realigned = rmfield(atlas_realigned, 'anatomy');

-      atlas.brick0label = {'Hippocampus', 'External_capsule', 'Caudate_putamen',...
+      % add a "tissuelabel" cell-array with the names atlas_realigned.tissuelabel = {'Hippocampus', 'External_capsule', 'Caudate_putamen', ...
-        'Ant_commissure', 'Globus_pallidus', 'Internal_Capsule', 'Thalamus',...
+        'Ant_commissure', 'Globus_pallidus', 'Internal_Capsule', 'Thalamus', ...
-        'Cerebellum', 'Superior_colliculi', 'Ventricles', 'Hypothalamus',...
+        'Cerebellum', 'Superior_colliculi', 'Ventricles', 'Hypothalamus', ...
-        'Inferior_colliculi', 'Central_grey', 'Neocortex', 'Amygdala',...
+        'Inferior_colliculi', 'Central_grey', 'Neocortex', 'Amygdala', ...
-        'Olfactoryt_bulb', 'Brain_stem', 'Rest_of_Midbrain',...
+        'Olfactoryt_bulb', 'Brain_stem', 'Rest_of_Midbrain', ...
-        'BasalForebrain_septum', 'Fimbria' };
+        'BasalForebrain_septum', 'Fimbria'};

 With the correct labels, we can use **[ft_sourceplot](/reference/ft_sourceplot)** to plot the anatomy and to show the corresponding atlas label by clicking on a location in the brain.

     cfg = [];
-    cfg.atlas = atlas;
+    cfg.atlas = atlas_realigned;
     ft_sourceplot(cfg, mri_resliced)

 FIXME insert figure (18 ft_sourceplot with atlas label)

 It is also possible to explore only the atlas itself, using the anatomical labels in the atlas.
+For that it is again convenient to reslice the atlas so that the voxels are aligned with the canonical axes.
+Note that we do **not** want to interpolate th evalues, since a voxel that happens to be in between tissue 1 and 2 cannot be assumed to correspond to tissue label 2.

     cfg = [];
+    cfg.xrange = [-6 6];
+    cfg.yrange = [-8 1];
+    cfg.zrange = [-7 10];
+    cfg.resolution = 0.0470;
+    cfg.method = 'nearest'; % take the nearest value, do not interpolate atlas_resliced = ft_volumereslice(cfg, atlas_realigned)

+    cfg = [];
-    cfg.atlas = atlas;
+    cfg.atlas = atlas_resliced;
-    cfg.funparameter = 'brick0';
+    cfg.funparameter = 'tissue';
     cfg.funcolormap = 'lines';
-    ft_sourceplot(cfg, atlas)
+    ft_sourceplot(cfg, atlas_resliced)

 FIXME insert figure (19 ft_sourceplot with atlas label and color)

-### make segmentation of tissue inside skull
+### Make segmentation of the brain and skull

 We start with a histogram of the grey-scale values